 Buying IVF Meds

 For IVF #2 I had no insurance coverage!
-So the office sent my prescriptions to MDR USA (West Coast pharmacy).
-They actually list their prices on the website so you can compare with other pharmacies.
-They were cheap!!
-At least cheaper then the other pharmacies I had researched.
-They also shipped overnight.
+So the office sent my prescriptions to MDR USA – Encino (West Coast pharmacy).
+They actually list their prices on the website so you can compare with other pharmacies, plus they sometimes have coupons they’ll apply to your purchase.
+They were cheaper then the other pharmacies by about a thousand dollars!
+They also shipped my injectibles overnight.

 Third, Estradiol (E2) Number